-Can you hang outside comfortably in winter?
-Here's the truth behind patio heaters
+Do patio heaters really keep decks warm in winter?

 When it comes to natural gas and propane, fuel transforms fire into infrared heat and this type of heating source outdoors is often desired because there is a flame, unlike electric heat.
 If an area is not already plumbed for natural gas, however, installing a line can be pricey.
 And, although propane is relatively inexpensive, purchasing new tanks or taking tanks to a site for refilling may be bothersome.

-A flame can also pose safety issues, and National Fire Protection Association’s (NFPA) report reminds consumers to realize that proper ventilation in an outdoor space is necessary when using natural gas and propane to avoid carbon monoxide dangers.
+A flame can also pose safety issues, and National Fire Protection Association’s (NFPA) empasizes that proper ventilation in an outdoor space is necessary when using natural gas and propane to avoid carbon monoxide dangers.

 For people who want the natural, flaming heat, wood-burning patio heaters, fire pits, and chimineas are often affordable options, but sparks from burning wood present a safety hazard—and cut wood can sometimes be difficult to find and/or expensive to buy.

-In general, NFPA recommends consumers read carefully any instructions associated with an outdoor heating product and to always “keep anything that can burn at least 3 feet away from heating equipment.”
+In general, NFPA recommends reading any instructions associated with an outdoor heating product carefully and to always “keep anything that can burn at least 3 feet away from heating equipment.”

 Consider what style is best for you

-Outdoor heaters are designed a variety of ways: to be flush-mounted into the ceiling of a covered exterior space or nearby eaves; as large freestanding units (some of which have adjustable “heads”); as stand-alone towers; as tabletop designs; mounted underneath patio umbrellas; as hanging light-fixture-like components; as fire pits; and more.
-There are even outdoor bistro tables with built-in heaters.
+Outdoor heaters are designed a variety of ways: To be flush-mounted into the ceiling of a covered exterior space or nearby eaves; as large freestanding units (some of which have adjustable “heads”); as stand-alone towers; as tabletop designs; mounted underneath patio umbrellas; as hanging light-fixture-like components; as fire pits; and more There are also Outdoor bistro tables with built-in heaters are another option to consider.

 Molina notes, “There are many reasons and scenarios of why a consumer would choose one over the other.

 For example, limitations on the source power, mounting height clearances, and cost of installation to name a few.”

 Space size matters if you want to stay warm